FAQ

 What Are The Requirements?

-Mac OS X: VMware Fusion.
+Mac OS X: VMware Fusion or VirtualBox.

 RAM: 1 GB for the virtual machine and possibly at least as much for the host OS (but check this tip to use less).